 What You Can Do

-Adequate operational security (how securely you use) with technology is the key to avoid being a victim of cybercrime.
+Adequate operational security (how securely you use) technology is the key to avoiding being a victim of cybercrime.
 Here are some tips

 - Store as little personal information like phone numbers, credit cards, etc. in online accounts.

 - Refrain from storing personal data online or, at minimum, use data encryption to protect it.